danog/dns-over-https/docs/index.md

 ### Custom Queries

+To resolve addresses using `dns-over-https` first set the global DNS resolver as explained in the [configuration section](#configuration), or use an instance of `Rfc8484StubResolver` instead of `Rfc1035StubResolver`.

 `Amp\Dns\query` supports the various other DNS record types such as `MX`, `PTR`, or `TXT`.
 It automatically rewrites passed IP addresses for `PTR` lookups.

 ```php